 - Kaytranada‘s most famous Boiler room set is on an S2 using Traktor.

-- Andy C (one of the D’n’B masters/for many people the best D’n’B DJ ever) – I sometimes listen to Drum and Bass, and Andy C is using Traktor for his live performances.
+- Andy C (one of the D’n’B masters/for many people, the best D’n’B DJ ever) – I sometimes listen to Drum and Bass, and Andy C uses Traktor for his live performances.

 DJs That Use Ableton

 For all production steps, David Guetta works in Ableton Live, his DAW of choice.

 For the Sound on Sound, Guetta said: “I use Ableton every day, non-stop, both for producing and live shows.
 It’s excellent for writing and doing edits, for which it is unbelievable.
 For DJing, there is, undeniably, nothing more useful than Ableton.“